leeyimin/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be easy for most new users to master the usage within half an hour
+6. Should have intuitive commands formats
+7. Should produce output in a format that is easy for users to read

 ## Appendix D : Glossary